vzalberto/trompo/README.md

-#Hanoi tower game using Zdog and React Hooks, deployed into Firebase.
+### Hanoi tower game using Zdog and React Hooks, deployed with Firebase Hosting.

-npm run build && rm -rf deploy/public/* && mv -rf build/* deploy/public/
+> npm run build && rm -rf deploy/public/* && mv -rf build/* deploy/public/

 This command will do 3 things: